 On our tour of Seville's leafy avenues we see the iconic Giralda Bell Tower and visit Seville Cathedral, the largest Gothic church in the world and the final resting place of Christopher Columbus.
 We stroll through Maria Luisa Park – with its tiled fountains, pavilions, palms and orange trees – and walk through the imposing Plaza de España.
 We explore the Jewish history of Spain in Seville's former Jewish Quarter, where a wall separated the Jewish community from the rest of the city during medieval times.

-This evening you might like to discover the passion, rhythm and magic of Andalusian flamenco dancing while you enjoy your dinner.
+Today we include lunch together.
+This evening you might like to discover the passion, rhythm and magic of Andalusian flamenco dancing while you enjoy your dinner (at your own expense.)
+Julie and Norman will suggest restaurants for this evening.
 Second of 2 nights in Seville.
 Hotel Dona Maria or similar.
-Breakfast.
+Breakfast & Lunch.

 Seville – Córdoba